-Safe Routes to School in Superior, WI & Duluth and Proctor, MN
+Safe Routes to School in Duluth, Superior and Proctor

-Safe Routes to School (SRTS) plans identify key routes to selected “walkable” elementary and middle schools and propose measures to make them more pedestrian and bicycle friendly.
-With input from a wide range stakeholders, MIC staff have developed SRTS Plans for selected schools in both Duluth, MN and Superior, WI.
+Safe Routes to School (SRTS) plans identify key routes to walkable elementary and middle schools and propose measures to make them more pedestrian and bicycle friendly.
+With input from a wide range stakeholders, MIC staff have developed SRTS Plans for schools in area communities includfing Duluth and Proctor (MN) and Superior (WI).

 |Proctor SRTS Assessment 2008